Mark Strand’s poem, The Great Poet Returns, ends with the line:

 Can anyone die without even a little?

 We desperately need the power of words that form themselves into poetry.
 The message of this on-going column is that poetry is not only for reading and listening; poetry is for doing.
-You don’t have to pigeon-hole yourself into the passive category of reader-only and never get their feet wet in the wide lake of creative imagination.
+You don’t have to pigeon-hole yourself into the passive category of reader-only.
 That is like going to the beach and only watching other people swim.
-You can do this of course, but on a hot day, wouldn’t you also like to splash into that Wide Lake of Poetry yourself?
+You can do that of course, but on a hot day, wouldn’t you also like to splash into that Wide Lake of Poetry yourself?
 Read this article through to the end, and you’ll find yourself swimming in your own poetry before you know it.
 The experience will be exhilarating.

-Word combinations become poetry and fine prose when they profoundly jostle our psyches.
-There is a definite loss of control in creating this kind of work.
+Word combinations become poetry when they profoundly jostle our psyches.
+There is a definite loss of control in creating this kind of poetry.
 Day dreaming, not making sense – the stuff that scares the hell out of our left brain sensibilities.
 Remember Shakespeare’s phrase from A Midsummer Night’s Dream: "the poet's eye in a fine frenzy rolling."
 That passage continues:

 And as imagination bodies forth